 3. County Clare

-County Clare is another beautiful county along Ireland’s Wild Atlantic Way, that’s equally as renowned as County Galway for its exceptional coastline.
+County Clare is another beautiful county along Ireland’s Wild Atlantic Way, that is equally as renowned as County Galway for its exceptional coastline.
 County Clare isn’t known for its towns or cities, but is instead known mostly for its dramatic natural scenery.
+Along the coast, you can stand in awe on the edge of Ireland as you stare at the striking Cliffs of Moher.
+These iconic cliffs stand up to 150 metres in height, and they stretch for almost 10 miles.

 You can follow hiking trails along the top of the cliffs, and you can gaze out in wonder at the scenery before you, as you brace yourself against the fierce Atlantic winds that hurl themselves across the top of the rocks.
+Be sure to read our amazing facts about the Cliffs of Moher before your visit!

 County Clare is also where you’ll find the intriguing landscapes of the Burren National Park.
 This fascinating area is a real wilderness on the west coast, where you can find an unusual number of karst rocks that form a unique sight as they stretch out far to the horizon.
+There’s nowhere else quite like the Burren in Ireland, which is why County Clare makes it onto our list.

 4. County Mayo

 Found along the northwest coast of Ireland and also forming part of the extensive Wild Atlantic Way is County Mayo.
 This is a little more off the beaten track, especially in comparison to counties like Clare or Galway.
 But while it might lack the tourist numbers, County Mayo still boasts exceptional scenery.
+This is Ireland’s third-largest county, and you can rest assured that are plenty of wild places waiting to be discovered in Mayo.

-Croagh Patrick is one of the holiest mountains in Ireland because it’s where Saint Patrick supposedly spent day after day fasting.
-For centuries, pilgrims have been following in the footsteps of Ireland’s most revered saint, as they climb the windy peak.
+Travel along the coast, calling in at small villages and towns, including the likes of Westport, where you can climb the iconic peak of Croagh Patrick, one of the holiest mountains in Ireland.
+It earned this title because it’s where Saint Patrick supposedly spent day after day fasting.
+For centuries, pilgrims have been following in the footsteps of Ireland’s most revered saint as they climb the windy peak.
+Our Guide to Hiking Ireland’s Croagh Patrick is essential reading for anyone hoping to enjoy this adventure!

-There’s much more to see and to do in County Clare too.
+There’s much more to see and to do in County Clare, too.
 Prepare to be blown away by the beauty across the county.

 5. County Cork

+Located on the southwest coast of Ireland, County Cork is home to Ireland’s second-largest city and some superb rural destinations, thus making our list of the most beautiful counties in Ireland.
+The city of Cork is second only in size to Dublin.
+But compared to the capital, you’ll rarely feel overwhelmed given the small-town feel that pervades the streets.
 You can stroll through the English Market in search of delectable local dishes, admire the historic towers and spires of the local castles and churches, and discover the charming delights of local cafes and taverns.

-Inland, you can take a trip to Blarney Castle, perhaps the most well-known tourist site in the entire country where, if you dare, you can kiss the infamous Blarney Stone.
+Inland, you can take a trip to Blarney Castle, perhaps the most well-known tourist site in the entire country, where, if you dare, you can kiss the infamous Blarney Stone.

 6. County Donegal

+County Donegal is the northernmost county in the Republic of Ireland, with the stormy Atlantic Ocean to the west and Northern Ireland to the east.
 It’s a fascinating place to travel.
-In this remote part of the country you’ll find there are many strongholds where the traditional Irish language and Irish culture are still very much thriving.
+In this remote part of the country, you’ll find many strongholds where the traditional Irish language and Irish culture are still very much thriving.

-Head to the far north to see the isolated coastline and perhaps even to see the Northern Lights, if you are here in winter.
-The highlight of Donegal though is the impressive Glenveagh National Park, a huge area of beautiful wilderness that’s perfect for hiking and other outdoor pursuits.
+Head to the far north to see the isolated coastline, one of the best places to see the Northern Lights in Ireland — if you are here in winter… and lucky!
+The highlight of Donegal, though, is the impressive Glenveagh National Park, a huge area of beautiful wilderness that’s perfect for hiking and other outdoor pursuits.
+Within the national park, you can also find the historic Glenveagh Castle, a Victorian-era estate that’s complete with elaborate medieval-looking turrets and ramparts, despite the fact that it was built in the 1890s.

 County Donegal is one of the most beautiful counties in Ireland, but it’s also a place where you can find solitude and tranquillity, the likes of which have been lost in other parts of the country.